 If you’re a visual person like me, then this video will probably help.

 I think it’s a given that the chatterbox isn’t used to rid people of lice these days, I mean, we have expensive products for that now – please don’t remind me.

 - Ask someone to pick a word that’s written on one of the square pockets.

 - Open and close the chatterbox by spelling or counting it out.

 - Ask them to choose one of the numbers or colours that are written inside.
 Repeat step 2 one or two times.

 - Ask them to choose one of the options written inside.

 - Open it to reveal the hidden message inside!

-You can write yes, no, maybe, spooky or funny messages, or even dares inside.
+You can write yes, no, maybe, funny messages, or even dares inside.
 It’s completely up to you!
 If you want to use it as a fortune teller, ask it a question before playing the game, and make sure the answers inside will work for that question.

 No matter what you choose to call it, the chatterbox is a fun activity that can provide endless giggles.
 Its versatility also allows children to be creative with their writing and how they decorate it.
 Help your kids create and decorate their own chatterbox, the opportunities are endless.